stalomeow/StarRailNPRShader/README.md

 - Honkai Star Rail/Character/Face
 - Honkai Star Rail/Character/Hair

 The rendering of character takes advantage of MRT whose pass is always executed after UniversalForward.
-As a result, when it comes to transparent objects, the rendering result may go wrong.

-*To maintain this project more easily, I won't rewrite the whole render pipeline.
-You can do it yourself.
+Transparent objects using normal URP Shader and transparent objects on characters are divided into two groups for rendering, which may cause problems.

 ## Post-processing